JRubalcaba/Carranza-Polo/README.md

 #### Rock-paper-scissors dynamic model for the evolution of sexual and costly reproduction

+##### Carranza and Polo (under review).
+Sexual reproduction with variable mating systems can resist asexuallity in a rock-paper-scissors dynamics.
+Royal Society Open Science.

 #### Summary

 While sex can be advantageous for a lineage in the long term, we still lack an